Are you looking for ways to do Valentine’s Day On The Cheap? Valentine’s Day is all about love.

 - Join a painting class and paint portraits of each other.

 There are a lot of activities that you and your partner can enjoy togther.
 And the best part is, since it’s a group class, it can cost you as low as $5 per person!

-You might also like this if you are still trying to recover from the holidays: How To Recover Financially From The Holidays!
+You might also like this: How To Recover Financially From The Holidays

 When it comes to a Valentine’s Day gift, it’s the thought that always counts.
 The best gift is not always the most expensive one.
 The gift of your time to make and/or spend with your loved one can mean much more than any store bought gift.